nulib/aws-developer-environment/README.md

 **Note:** This list specifically excludes active SSH sessions, which are allowed to time out normally.

 Since AWS does not charge for stopped VMs, it's important to remember to close VS Code and Cloud9 Console sessions when they're not actively being used.
-If you get an error trying to reconnect to a stopped VM, make sure your `aws-adfs` staging login hasn't expired and try again.

 More keep-alive conditions (e.g., active `tmux` sessions) can be added if needed.
 Suggestions are welcome.